Table of Contents

 White always had an issue where the cards were so vastly split in their applications.
 You can see White is open, but if the wrong half of White was open for you, you may not get the deck you wanted.
 Realistically, this is still the case more or less as right now you have the cards obviously geared towards aggro decks and cards obviously geared towards control decks.

-However, I feel with this iteration that they both got rid of a lot of bad/situatinoal cards and mostly added to the aggressive side of White.
+With the previous iteration, I felt that they both got rid of a lot of bad/situational cards and mostly added to the aggressive side of White.
+Looking over the list, it seems that they backpedaled this slightly and there are more utility cards, but over all, it’s pretty split up into obvious camps.
 I would still be hesitant to go into aggressive White strategies if they don’t see open as I don’t see the color comfortably supporting multiple drafters, but it may be more tenable than before.

 BEST ARENA CUBE ARCHETYPES